hth313/boost41/doc/memory.rst

 In this example the ``IND`` variant was omitted to make the complete function fit on the display together with the line number.
-You can of course enter indirect arguments in program mode, however, the line becomes so long that it scrolls horizontally.
+You can of course enter indirect arguments in program mode, however, the line becomes long and will scroll partially off the display.

 .. index:: VMANT function, mantissa; view